Gift of the Gab: The Legend of Ireland’s Blarney Stone

 “Another story says the Queen of the Faeries imbued it with her magic and told Clan McCarthy that if they ever needed an answer to a question to kiss it.”

-How to kiss the stone
+How to kiss the Blarney Stone

 “To kiss the stone, one must enter the castle and climb the spiral stone staircase to the top,” Erica tells us.
 “You then lie on your back, lean out of the edge of the castle, tilt your head back and kiss the stone.
-There’s a man there to help you, his name is Butter Finger’s!
+There’s a man there to help you, his name is Butter Fingers!

 “I’ve kissed it once and was banned by my family from kissing it again.
 Apparently, I talk too much already!
 I just call that the Irish gift for storytelling.”